-Maple syrup comes in a variety of shades, usually lighter in color and flavor than molasses, so use the darkest color when replacing molasses.
-It will create a slight change in your recipe.
-You can use it instead of molasses when making barbecue sauces, yeast, and sauces instead of savory foods.
+Maple syrup comes in many shades, usually lighter in color and flavor than molasses, so opt for the darkest color.
+This tasty food from Canada will create a slight change in your recipe and is best as a molasses substitute in BBQ sauce, yeast, and sauces instead of savory foods.

 Molasses Substitute: Dark Corn Syrup

 This is a popular molasses substitute that comes in color and flavor from molasses.
 It provides the necessary moisture and maintains dark colors in baked goods.
 1: 1 is a reasonable ratio to substitute for molasses.